Alexandre014/rag_project/README.md

 -   🖥️ Terminal: Run rag.py for direct testing.
 -   🔗 API: Use openai-rag_api.py to query via an API.
 -   🌐 Web Interface: Integrate with OpenWebUI for a user-friendly interface.
+-   😀 NiceGUI Chatbot: Talk with a simple chatbot.

 ### 1️⃣ Index Documents (To be done only once, when you don't want to change the documents)